Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

     * Rate-Sensor data (in :math:`[° / s]`)
     * Magnetometer data (in :math:`[G]`)
     * Board-Temperature data (in :math:`[°C]`)

+.. note:

+    To log data files you must login to `Aceinna Navigation Studio <https://developers.aceinna.com>`__, otherwise the data cannot be saved.

 The following figure shows the contents of the captured data file, indicating that all selected